Developing Biological Control of Canada Thistle for Colorado’s Organic Producers Using the Host-Specific Fungus Puccinia punctiformis

 (2) Methods for producing and using inoculum to introduce the fungus into a Canada thistle infestation are simple and accessible.

-(3) This rust fungus is highly specific to Canada thistle and therefore safe to use.
+(3) This rust fungus is highly specific to Canada thistle and therefore safe to use as a non-chemical control tactic.

 Project Outputs